 - Corporate: $1,000+

-Board meetings are held at 11:30 a.m. on the 4th Thursday of each month at the library except the summer months and December.
+Board meetings are held at 11:30 a.m. on the 4th Thursday of each month except the summer months and December.
 The November meeting is variable due to Thanksgiving.
+The meetings are usually held at the Harris Community Center in Belton, but check the web site for any change in location.
 All Friends members are invited to attend the meetings.
-If you have any questions, please send us a message through the contact form above.
+Information concerning the next scheduled meeting is available in the title bar above.
+If you have any questions, please send us a message through the contact page.

 - Jeff Thomas, Membership

 - Steve Troy

 - Dorothy Zacha